hyprland-community/pyprland/site/wallpapers.md

       description: Removes the current background image and pause cycling
     - name: wall pause
       description: Stop cycling the wallpaper after a delay
+    - name: wall color #ff0000
+      description: Re-generate the templates with the given color
+    - name: wall color #ff0000 neutral
+      description: Re-generate the templates with the given color and [color_scheme](#color_scheme)
 ---

 # wallpapers